s341507/data2410-portfolio2/docs/rapport.md

 # 4. VM2: Nginx Proxy

-This section explains how we installed, configured and started an nginx reverse proxy that listens on localhost, redirecting its traffic to the Zabbix-server frontend.
+This section explains how we installed, configured and started an nginx reverse proxy that listens on localhost, redirecting its traffic to the Zabbix server frontend.

 ## 4.1.
 Installing Nginx Proxy and preparing configuration files